QualiSystems/quali-standards/spec/networking_standard.md

 Based on the Orchestration Save and Restore Standard - https://github.com/QualiSystems/sandbox_orchestration_standard/blob/master/save%20%26%20restore/save%20%26%20restore%20standard.md
 The command wraps the Restore command with a standard interface that will be used by the Sandbox orchestration.
 This command will call the Save command which will create a configuration file.
 The command should be hidden from the UI.
-In case the saved artifact type is FTP the FTP credentials are saved on the FTP resource, so the orchestration_restore command will access the FTP resource to get them and pass them to the Restore command.
+In case the saved artifact type is FTP the FTP credentials should be available in the attributes "Backup User" and "Backup Password" on the root resource.

 ###### Display Name
 orchestration_restore